 1. The offense is called for a backcourt violation after Paul dribbles the ball off his foot and he grabs the ball after it goes into the backcourt.

 2. The full-court press by the defense prevents the offense from getting the ball past the half court line in time, therefore resulting in a backcourt violation.

-The NBA and other leagues instituted a certain amount of time a team must bring the ball into the front court in order to help progress and speed up the game.
-In the past, teams would take their time in the backcourt and control as much of the time as possible, trying to run down the clock.
+The NBA and other leagues instituted a certain amount of time before a team must bring the ball into the frontcourt in order to help progress and speed up the game.
+In the past, teams would take their time in the backcourt and control as much of the time as possible to prevent their opponents from scoring.

-Today, with the time limit enforced to get the ball over the half-court line, defensive teams will try to force a backcourt violation in order to get the ball back.
-For example, a defense will put on a full court press, hoping the offense won’t get the ball over in time or possibly force a turnover.
-This form of strategy is used more often at the end of games, in a tight contest.
+Today, with the time limit enforced to get the ball over the half court line, defensive teams will try to force a backcourt violation in order to get the ball back.
+For example, a defense will put on a full-court press, hoping the offense won’t get the ball over in time or possibly force a turnover.
+This form of strategy is used more often at the end of games, especially in a tight contest.